16 Ways to Move the Nevada Story Forward

-Lucky for us, many of Nevada’s history-oozing buildings have been incomprehensibly well cared for over the past 150 years, while other ones (thanks to preservationists, historians, or simply fans—young and old) are finally getting shown the respect they deserve, to ensure these destinations stick around.
+So many of Nevada’s history-oozing buildings have been immaculately well cared for throughout the past 150 years, while other ones (thanks to preservationists, historians, or simply fans—young and old) are finally getting shown the respect they deserve, to ensure these destinations stick around.
 Because in all actuality, they all matter.
 Some of them, flaunting the power and beauty they were born with a century ago, beckon you from your #NVRoadTrip without much effort.
 Then there are the ones you gotta work for, but if you’re adventurous, you already know it’s the chase that makes it worth the squeeze, baby.

-This lineup of 16 historical sweet spots is going to have you feeling some type of way when visiting.
-I mean, I can’t come up with a better link to our past than walking through the same doorway Wyatt Earp or Mark Twain did.
+This lineup of 16 historical sweet spots is going to have you feeling Nevada nostalgia in all the right ways, and honestly, we can’t come up with a better link to our past than walking through the same doorway Wyatt Earp or Mark Twain did.
 Except for maybe getting caught in an impromptu history sesh by a classic older-than-you guy who looks like he might have lived it.
-Hear me on this, guys: he probably did… so LISTEN!
+Hear us on this, guys: he probably did… so LISTEN!
 Who knows?
 Maybe he caught a performance at the old theater you’re standing in front of, or dined at this counter as a kid when the Basque sheepherders were still boarding upstairs… or touched some other real-deal piece of the past you normally have to read about in books (or travel blogs).
-I’m just saying: listen to this guy and, hey, you might just learn something the internet doesn’t know about—and maybe even come away from it all with a connection to an old place, thanks to a new story of your very own. #ThisPlaceMatters
+We’re just saying: listen to this guy and, hey, you might just learn something the internet doesn’t know about—and maybe even come away from it all with a connection to an old place, thanks to a new story of your very own. #ThisPlaceMatters

 The Mizpah Hotel

 OK, guys.
-If you take away one thing and one thing only, it’s this: Of all the historic properties in Nevada—and yeah, there are a LOT—this one is the Grand Poobah.
-Case closed, lock it up, we goin’ home.
+If you take away one thing and one thing only, it’s this: Of all the historic properties in Nevada—and yeah, there are a LOT—this one is the big dog.
 Tons of the buildings in this lineup have been brought back to life to resemble the type of game-changing, upper-echelon sort of situation also going on at the Mizpah, and, while historic preservation has in fact gone down at this historic hotel, this one is such a success story for a few specific reasons.

 The Mizpah earned its reputation as “The Finest Stone Hotel in the Desert” the second it opened in 1907.
 Tonopah had just boomed in a serious way, thanks to Jim Butler and his burro, and things were movin’ and shakin’ in the truest sense of the description.
 This is where a range of people—from hardworking miners looking for a frosty mug to famous gunslingers, “ladies of the night” to the fanciest of the fancy—all hung out.
 And now, 100+ years later, you can still get a taste of that the moment you step through the threshold.
 Yep, it’s that transformative of a place.
 Count on masterfully done era-specific décor, like the original purple glass decorating the lobby bar, or the original elevator—slow moving, but one of the first ever west of the Mississippi.